 When people suffer from a drug or alcohol addiction, they are suffering from a disease.
-This disease is one that can be successfully treated, but it often does not fully go away.
-As a result, a person who is in recovery could begin to slip back into habits and thought patterns that are detrimental to staying sober or clean.
+There is treatment for this disease, but it often does not fully go away.
+For the rest of their lives, they’ll have to keep drug addiction relapse prevention in mind, otherwise they’ll fall into old habits.
 As a result of this return to old behaviors, they may start drinking or using drugs again.
-When this happens, it is known as a relapse.
-Relapses are not uncommon occurrences and are often expected.
-However, steps can be taken for alcohol and drug addiction relapse prevention.
+When this happens, it is a relapse.
+However, a person can take steps for alcohol and drug addiction relapse prevention.

 Relapse prevention is a method of treatment in which a recovering addict is taught how to identify the warning signs associated with relapse, and upon recognizing them, they are taught how to manage these symptoms.
 This type of treatment often involves the use of cognitive behavioral therapy.
 Relapse prevention follows a set of procedures.
 These procedures include stabilization, self-assessment, relapse education, warning sign identification, warning sign management, recovery planning, inventory training, involvement of others, and relapse prevention plan updating.

 There are several types of relapse that a person can experience.
 A slip, which is also called a lapse, occurs when a person uses drugs or alcohol for a brief period of time but does not display signs of dependency and returns swiftly to recovery.
 In the second type of relapse, a person uses drugs or alcohol over a period of several days.
 The individual shows some signs of addiction but does not abandon treatment.
-At this point, treatment may become more intense, and therapy involves a review of what may have triggered the relapse and how it can be avoided in the future.
+At this point, treatment may become more intense, and therapy involves a review of what triggered the relapse and how the person can avoid it in the future.
 The third type or level of relapse is one in which the individual goes into a full relapse and drops out of treatment for either a short or long period.